 Protests also surrounded the death of Breonna Taylor, an EMT in Louisville, Kentucky, after police officers executing a no-knock warrant used a battering ram to enter her apartment after midnight.
 The officers believed that Taylor's ex-boyfriend, a suspected drug dealer who had already been located by police elsewhere in the city, had used Taylor's apartment to receive mail and to store drugs and drug money.
 There is a dispute whether the police did identify themselves before entering the apartment, but Taylor was shot six times when the officers responded to a shot fired by her boyfriend, Kenneth Walker, who said the couple was in bed and he mistook the police for intruders.
 Walker was initially charged with attempted murder of a police officer, but the charge was dropped.
 No drugs were found in Taylor's apartment.
 A grand jury indicted Brett Hankinson, who shot into a neighbor's apartment, but declined to charge any of the other officers in connection with Taylor's death.
 Hankinson was acquitted of reckless endangerment charges.
 Hankinson and Myles Cosgrove, who fired the shots that killed Taylor, were fired by the police department, as was Joshua Jaynes, for falsely claiming in the search warrant application that he had verified with postal employees that the suspected dealer had received mail at Taylor's apartment.
 The Police Merit Board upheld the terminations of Cosgrove and Jaynes and is considering Hankinson's appeal; Jaynes has sued to challenge the Board's decision.
-Federal charges have now been filed against four officers involved in the Taylor case.
-Hankinson has been charged with depriving Taylor, Walker, and three neighbors of their civil rights by firing blindly into the apartment building.
-The other three officers - Jaynes, Kyle Meaney, and Kelly Goodlett - have been charged with knowingly including false information in the search warrant affidavit and covering up their lies.
+Federal charges were also filed against four officers involved in the Taylor case.
+Hankinson was charged with depriving Taylor, Walker, and three neighbors of their civil rights by firing blindly into the apartment building.
+The other three officers - Jaynes, Kyle Meaney, and Kelly Goodlett - were charged with knowingly including false information in the search warrant affidavit and covering up their lies.
 Meaney was fired by the Louisville police department.
 Goodlett, who may cooperate with federal prosecutors in the case against the other three defendants, resigned from the police force and pled guilty to one count of conspiring to falsify the warrant application.
-In the wake of Taylor's death, the city banned no-knock warrants and settled a civil suit with her mother and boyfriend for \$12 million and \$2 million respectively.
+Hankinson was the first defendant to go to trial on the federal charges; a mistrial was declared when the jury was unable to reach a verdict and a new trial is scheduled for October.
+In the wake of Taylor's death, the city banned no-knock warrants and settled civil suits filed by her mother and boyfriend for \$12 million and \$2 million respectively.
 The judge who signed the no-knock warrant lost her bid for re-election in November 2022.
 See Richard A. Oppel Jr. & Derrick Bryson Taylor, Here's What You Need to Know About Breonna Taylor's Death, N.Y.
 TIMES, June 28, 2020; Malachy Browne et al., How the Police Killed Breonna Taylor, N.Y.
-TIMES,

-Dec.
+TIMES, Dec.
 31, 2020, at A11; Tessa Duvall, Cops: Retired, Fired, Acquitted, COURIER-JOURNAL (Louisville), Mar.
 14, 2022, at A3; Nicholas Bogel-Burroughs, 4 Officers Face Federal Charges in Taylor Killing, N.Y.
 TIMES, Aug.
 5, 2022, at A1; Nicholas Bogel-Burroughs, Ex-Detective Admits Conspiracy to Mislead Judge on Taylor Raid, N.Y.
 TIMES, Aug.
 24, 2022, at A14; Andrew Wolfson, Shaw Ousted from Bench, COURIER-JOURNAL (Louisville), Nov.
-10, 2022, at A3.
+10, 2022, at A3; Nicholas Bogel-Burroughs, Jury Deadlocks on Officer Charged with Violating Breonna Taylor's Rights, N.Y.
+TIMES, Nov.
+16, 2023.